What You Need to Know About Patient Responsibility Payments

 In fact, Kaiser Family Foundation revealed that out-of-pocket patient pay rose about 230% between 2006-2015.
 That same study shows that family coverage has increased to a whopping 78%.

-It’s no surprise, then, that practices of every kind are struggling to collect from patients.
+Then it’s no surprise that practices of every kind are struggling to collect from patients.
 In fact, an estimated 68% of patients do not pay their medical bills in full.

 The issue of patient responsibility payments is exacerbated by other challenges:

-- 82% of healthcare providers and 92% of hospitals indicated traditional collection solutions are damaging their profit margin
+- More than 80% of healthcare providers and 92% of hospitals indicated traditional collection solutions are damaging their profit margin.

 Times are Changing: Methods for Patient Collections Must Change, Too